jalex-stark/lean-at-MC2020/lean_at_mc2020_source/source/day2.rst

 ===============================
 The operators *and* (``∧``) and *or* (``∨``) are very easy to use in Lean.
 Given a term ``hpq : P ∧ Q``,
-there are tactics in Lean that let you create terms ``hp : P`` and ``hq : Q``, and vice versa.
+there are tactics that let you create terms ``hp : P`` and ``hq : Q``, and vice versa.
 Similarly for ``P ∨ Q``, with a subtle change (see below).

-Note that when multiple goals are open, you are trying to solve the topmost goal.
+**Note** that when multiple goals are open, you are trying to solve the topmost goal.

 .. list-table::
   :widths: 10 90